-Entry Point Description Configuration options

-WebRedirect Triggers an HTTP redirect to a given Expects an associative array with

-uri or action. either an entry uri (obsolete,

-see Note above), or an array

-routeValues; for example:

-uri: login/

-or

-routeValues:

-'@package': 'Your.

-→Package'

-'@controller':

-→'Authenticate'

-'@action': 'login'

-HttpBasic Adds a WWW-Authenticate header Optionally takes an option realm,

-Пирваме 1

-to the response, which will trigger which will be displayed in the au-
+Entry Point Description Configuration options WebRedirect Triggers an HTTP redirect to a given uri or action.
+Expects an associative array with ei- ther an entry uri (obsolete, see Note above), or an array routeValues; for example: uri: login/ or routeValues: '@package': 'Your.Package '' '@controller': HttpBasic Adds a WWW-Authenticate header to the response, which will trigger the browsers authentication form.
+Optionally takes an option realm, which will be displayed in the au- thentication prompt.

-the browsers authentication form. thentication prompt.